 There’s no way to place a measurement on the value of human life.

-Safety laws, regulations, and programs all establish and quantify what to do to make a construction jobsite safe.
+Safety laws, regulations, and programs all establish ways to make a construction jobsite safe.
 The goal of these programs is the preservation of the lives and limbs of those who work on the site.

 Fortunately, there are individuals who have that inclination.
-The contributions of these heroes and heroines are certainly appreciated by those whom they rescue but are often times unseen or not about by the industry and public at large.
-In order the recognize and honor those individuals, the AGC Safety, Health, and Environment Committee established the “Value of Life” award in 2004.
+The contributions of these heroes and heroines are certainly appreciated by those whom they rescue but are often unseen and unknown to the industry and public at large.
+In order the recognize and honor those individuals, the AGC Environment , Health, and Safety Committee established the “Value of Life” award in 2004.

 The first award was presented on November 30, 2004, to Robert O. Martinez, Safety Director for Big J Enterprises LLC, who came to the rescue of a fellow employee who was having a heart attack.

 “I owe my life to Robert.
-If he hadn’t been there to help me, I probably would not be writing this nomination,” the employee said.
+If he had not been there to help me, I probably would not be writing this nomination,” the employee said.

-Purpose: To recognize individuals who have made extraordinary contributions to safety and have gone the extra mile through their work, personal life, and persistent attitude in performing everyday activities which demonstrate their active concern for safety and their continual concern for the value of human life.
+Purpose: To recognize individuals who have made extraordinary contributions to safety and have gone the extra mile through their work, personal life, and persistent attitude in performing everyday activities which demonstrate their active concern for safety and the value of human life.
 Individuals can also be nominated for single acts of heroism which save a life or prevent serious injury.

 How to Nominate